History of StarTran

 In 1989, the bus system was renamed StarTran with new information systems, including a full-color route map and improved schedules.

 In 1994, StarTran initiated the Alternate Fuels Program, by operating four ethanol-powered and two biodiesel-powered (25% soybean oil) buses.
 In June 2014, StarTran introduced five new compressed natural gas (CNG) buses to its fleet.
 CNG offers increased environmental benefits, operates more quietly than diesel, and costs less per gallon than diesel.
-By the end of 2016, StarTran anticipates having 11 additional CNG buses, 2 CNG rubber-tired trolleys and 11 CNG Handi-Vans, for a total of 29 CNG buses, which will make up over one-third of the fleet.
+StarTran currently has 24 CNG buses, 2 CNG trolleys and 11 CNG Handi-vans.

 In 1994, contractual agreements were executed with the University of Nebraska, which initiated the StarTran/UNL Transportation Program.
-This agreement enabled the use of all StarTran regular route services by UNL faculty, students and staff for no cost, and the operation of the #24-Holdrege route service between downtown and the UNL East Campus, resulting in nearly 500,000 trips per year.
+This agreement enabled the use of all StarTran regular route services by UNL faculty, students and staff for no cost.
+In 2013, the UNL/StarTran agreement was expanded such that StarTran assumed the entire operation of the StarTran/UNL Transportation Program.
 This program continues, and is acknowledged to be effective and necessary to meet UNL transportation needs by both UNL and StarTran.

 In 2002, StarTran completed a major facility expansion, including enlarging the maintenance and bus storage areas and remodeling/relocating the dispatch and employee areas.
 This, the first major facility expansion in over twenty years, has improved the efficiency and effectiveness of all StarTran operations.